username1001/blog/_posts/2020-07-11-node-js-password-generator.md

 layout: post
 title:  NodeJS Password Generator
 categories: [NodeJS, JavaScript, CLI]
 excerpt: We're often told to never use the same password.
 While that's true, it's often one of the most annoying aspects of registering for a new website.
-So below, I offer a short tutorial on creating an executable nodejs password generator.
+So in this article, I offer a short tutorial on creating an executable nodejs password generator.
 ---

 We're often told to never use the same password.
 While that's true, it's often one of the most annoying aspects of registering for a new website.
 So in this article, I offer a short tutorial on creating an executable nodejs password generator.